 Are You Suffering From Emotional Exhaustion?

 We often think that emotional exhaustion is something that creeps up on us without much warning.
 However, our body gives us early warning signs that burnout is about to happen.
 All too often we ignore these signs and end up in an all-out state of hopelessness.
 Here is everything you need to know about emotional exhaustion, and how to tell if you are suffering from it.

 What Is Emotional Exhaustion?

 Emotional exhaustion is a broad term we use to describe the effects of chronic stress.
 Signs and symptoms can vary from person to person and usually occur over a long period.
 It can affect us physically, emotionally, or behaviorally, and it is often a combination of the three impacts that cause us the most distress.
 Emotional exhaustion can begin silently, and it can be difficult to realize there is a problem until it is too late.
 At the end of the day, it is important to know that this feeling is not permanent.
 We can address the underlying problems.
 If you feel like you are struggling with emotional exhaustion, there are many things you can do.
 Luckily, the condition doesn't have to be permanent.
 In the following sections, we'll discuss common causes of emotional exhaustion and who's at risk.

 What Causes Emotional Exhaustion?

 The triggers look different for everyone.
 One circumstance that someone might consider stressful could be a perfectly manageable situation for someone else.
 Typically, emotional exhaustion occurs after a long period of constant stress.
 This can be something as simple as working long hours, or as complex as bringing a new baby home.

 Most causes of emotional exhaustion have common themes.
 For example, situations, where there is a general lack of control, can set the stage for a burnout crisis.
-Circumstances, where there is not much balance between a faced paced lifestyle and self-care can also jumpstart the condition too.
+Circumstances, where there is not much balance between a fast paced lifestyle and self-care can also jumpstart the condition too.